dcurrie/AdventOfCode/AoC_2019/2019_advent_notes.md

 ### Day 15: Oxygen System ###

 My Sunday has family time commitments... finally eeked in an hour to work on this in the mid afternoon.
 I got off to a false start trying to keep a backtrack stack within the i/o functions, and keep the vm as the top level driver of the solution.
 Eventually this got too complicated, and I restarted with a recursive solution to develop the map.
 This worked much better.
 Once I had the map, my graph toolkit quickly found the part 1 and part 2 values.
 I learned the awkward Nim syntax for unicode `Runes` to make the debug display of the map a bit nicer.
+Later, looking at solutions and reddit, I see that my DFS approach to part 1a (mapping the world) assumed a finite world; fortunately that was true!
+The most clever solutions used BFS and cloned the vm for backtracking to avoid having to walk back the droid in the vm... clever.
+Fun unicode: '☕⚪⚫⚽⛅⛔⛪⛳⛵⛺✨❌❎➰➿⬛⬜⭐⭕'

+### Day 16: Flawed Frequency Transmission ###

+Part 1 was kinda ugly but straightforward via brute force.
+That didn't work for part 2.
+Frankly, I was stumped, and after an hour or so, turned to reddit for a hint.
+I knew the growing number of zeros on the front of the "fft" calculation provided an optimization opportunity, but missed the two big observations: that the coefficients would all be 1 in the region of interest, and that therefore the calculation devolved into partial sums.
+Good explanation [here] (https://github.com/mebeim/aoc/blob/master/2019/README.md#day-16---flawed-frequency-transmission), which is what I used as a model for my implementation.
+Re: Nim...
+I stumbled a few minutes figuring out that HSlices can't run backwards, so `for i in 3..1` needs to be written as `for i in countdown(3,1)`.

 ---